AstarVienna/ScopeSim_Templates/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This packages contain a number of templates to generate `Source` objects to be used in simulations with the [ScopeSim Simulator](https://scopesim.readthedocs.io/en/latest/)
+This package contains a number of templates to generate `Source` objects to be used in simulations with the [ScopeSim Simulator](https://scopesim.readthedocs.io/en/latest/)

 The Documentation can be found here: https://scopesim-templates.readthedocs.io/en/latest